pccasto/guidelines/coding-standards/html-css/README.md

 - Only use open source fonts or fonts with an obtained license
 - Preload webfonts and asynchronous JavaScript
 - Don't load font weights or variants that won't be used
-- Use our [SVG helper](https://github.com/grrr-amsterdam/garp_scaffold/blob/master/application/modules/default/views/helpers/Svg.php) for including SVGs
+- Do we use including SVGs - if so, use a helper
 - Don't use icon fonts

 ### Performance